mdsimon2/RPi-CamillaDSP/README.md

 ### HifiBerry DAC8x

-This is the only HAT option in the tutorial.
+This is the only HAT option in this tutorial.
 As it uses multichannel I2S output, it must be used with a RPi5.
 Due to lack of volume control, it is recommended to use CamillaDSP volume control with this DAC.

 Add dtoverlay=hifiberry-dac8x to config.txt.